lcneuro/UKB_meta/README.md

+# UKB_meta:

-# UKB_meta: a repository with scripts I used in our T2DM meta-analysis paper (2021).
+A repository with scripts I used in our T2DM meta-analysis paper (2021).
 Exclusive to results from the UK Biobank.